wepe/tgboost/readme.md

 ## Compared with XGBoost

-It is a binary classification task, the dataset can be downlown from [here](http://pan.baidu.com/s/1c23gJkc), which has 40000 samples and each sample with 52 features, some feature has missing value.
-The dataset is splited into trainset and valset, and compare the performance of TGBoost and XGBoost.
+It is a binary classification task, the dataset can be downloaded from [here](http://pan.baidu.com/s/1c23gJkc).
+It has 40000 samples and each sample with 52 features, some feature has missing value.
+The dataset is splited into trainset and validation set, and compare the performance of TGBoost and XGBoost on the validation set.

-As the following figure shows, TGBoost get its best result at iteration 56 with 0.201 error rate.
-XGBoost gets  its best result at iteration 37 with 0.198 error rate.
+As the following figure shows, TGBoost get its best result at iteration 56 with **0.201 error rate**.
+XGBoost gets  its best result at iteration 37 with **0.198 error rate**.
 They are roughly the same!
-However, I must say TGBoost is very slow.
+However, I must say TGBoost is relatively slow.

 ![](imgs/tgb_xgb.png)